96dervalics/imdb_downloader/README.md

 * gzip	*-to unzip the files*
 * mysqlimport	*-to upload the files to your database*

-## Installing

-Download the repository, no need to install
+* Download the repository, no need to install

 ## What is it doing
 * new.sh - contains an example of using (imdb_downloader.sh, converter.sh and csv_uploader.sh) to download, convert, and upload the imdb database